Concursive/concoursesuitecrm-community/pref/cfs/source/readme-libraries.txt

-Centric CRM licenses libraries and code from the following projects, some are proprietary in which Dark Horse Ventures has been granted a license to redistribute with Centric CRM, some are Open Source and are used according to the project license:
+Centric CRM licenses libraries and code from the following projects, some are proprietary in which Dark Horse Ventures has been granted a license to redistribute, some are Open Source and are used according to the project
+license:

 Project Name                      License
 --------------------------------  -----------------------------------------